-The Richmond Passion was performed on the upper river terraces beside Richmond Bridge and the War memorial square known as Whittaker Avenue.
-It also used the overlooking balcony of the Old Town hall and a public archway and tunnel which was for the burial tomb.
+The Richmond Passion Play ranged over a larger site this year.
+This included the upper river terraces beside Richmond Bridge and the War memorial square known as Whittaker Avenue.
+It also included the use of the overlooking balcony of the Old Town hall and a public archway and tunnel which was for the burial tomb.

-Three large stages were constructed on the river terraces to contain scenes for the last supper, Gethsemane and crucifixion, and the entry to Jerusalem and the trial scenes were placed on a 2.5 m high stage in the Whittaker Ave.
-Square.
-The construction of the stages enabled the whole crowd to see nearly all the action as they moved between upper and lower play sites.
+Three large stages were constructed on the river terraces.
+These were to contain scenes for the last supper, Gethsemane and crucifixion.
+The entry to Jerusalem and the trial scenes were placed on a 2.5 m high stage in the Whittaker Ave.

 ‘My favourite part is that he came alive again’ – Child in the audience.